mike-mendoza/eles_mexico/Readme.md

-# National extreme traffic load effects on simply supported concrete bridge network map

-In this work, 576 simply supported bridges located at the fifteen major highway corridors of Mexico are the object of investigation.
-Long-run site-specific simulations are performed based on recorded traffic data provided by permanent counting stations.
-Then, the structural response due to the simulated traffic is assessed and the characteristic values of the traffic load effects are obtained with selected return periods according to the Mexican authorities.
-The outcome is mapped and spatial analysis is performed using an open-source geographic information system application.
-In particular, the maps generated are the major source of site-specific traffic load effects on bridges in Mexico, serving as a base for optimal maintenance plans for the existing structures.
-The methodology herein presented can be used to assess the condition of a bridge network and to prioritize maintenance and repair activities by identifying potential bridges subjected to major load stress.
+# Bridge criticality due to extreme traffic loads

+This repository presents a map that is a part of the outcome of the research work titled _Estimating Bridge Criticality Due to Extreme Traffic Loads in Large Highway Networks with the Use of Probabilistic Models._ The research proposes a methodology to quantify the structural criticality of bridges at a network level.

+The map serves as a visual representation of the research outcomes, illustrating the application of the proposed methodology.
+It provides insights into the structural criticality of 576 bridges within the national highway network of Mexico.

+This visualization can be utilized to assess the condition of a bridge network and prioritize maintenance and repair activities by identifying potential bridges subjected to major load stress.

 The map can be found at  https://github.com/mike-mendoza/eles_mexico